wazuh/wazuh-documentation/source/user-manual/registering/restful-api-register-script.rst

 Register the agent automatically using a Python script:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below Python script allows us to register Wazuh agent on a Linux/Unix host, as well as on a Windows host, using Wazuh API service.
+Below Python script allows us to register the Wazuh agent on a Linux/Unix host, as well as on a Windows host, using Wazuh API service.
 The script requires root/administrator access and shall be run on the agent host.
-The script requires ``Python`` and ``pip package-management system`` to be installed on the agent host machine.
+The script requires an installation of ``Python`` and ``pip package-management system``.

 1. Download the script: `Register an agent using a Python script <https://raw.githubusercontent.com/wazuh/wazuh-api/3.9/examples/api-register-agent.py>`_.